Elections Nova Scotia Glossary of Terms

 Deputy Returning Officer

-The Returning Officer for each electoral district will appoint a Deputy Returning Officer (DRO) to administer the Returning Officer's duties at the Advance Poll or each polling station on election day.
+The returning officer for each electoral district will appoint a deputy returning officer (DRO) to administer the returning officer's duties at election day polling stations.

-Nova Scotia is divided into 55 electoral districts, sometimes also called constituencies.
+Nova Scotia is divided into 55 electoral districts (often shortened to “districts”), sometimes also called constituencies.